Jamsey911/RPSLS_MP2/README.md

 ## USER STORY

 #### First-time User
-1. As a first time user, I want to have easy access to the site
-2. As a first time user, I want to find the site easy to use
+1. As a first time user, I want to find the site easy to use
-3. As a first time user, I want the site to be visuallly appealing
+2. As a first time user, I want the site to be visuallly appealing
-4. As a first time user, I want all information to be present
+3. As a first time user, I want all information to be present
-5. As a first time user, I want all rules to the game to be clearly indicated
+4. As a first time user, I want all rules to the game to be clearly indicated
-6. As a first time user, I want a game that is interactive
+5. As a first time user, I want a game that is interactive
-7. As a first time user, I want no confusion in regards to the exact landing page
+6. As a first time user, I want no confusion in regards to the exact landing page

 #### Returning User
-1. As a returning user, I want replayability
+1. As a returning user, I want a game that is replayable
 2. As a returnign user, I want to play a simple game of chance
 3. As a returning user, I want an easy to understand game interface
 4. As a returning user, I want a game that is interactive